Agriculture: Celery Pest Management Guidelines

 • Symptoms and Signs

-Disease symptoms caused by Apium virus Y are variable and depend on the celery cultivar.
-In general, older leaves show yellow or brown line patterns, yellow blotches, brown lesions, and in some cases have distorted and twisted leaflets.
-Younger leaves may show a faint mosaic or mottling.
-Celery petioles could exhibit dark brown, sunken, elongated lesions.
-However, for some cultivars, the celery plants having symptomatic foliage will not have any petiole symptoms.
+Disease symptoms caused by Apium virus Y (also known as ApVY) are variable and depend on the celery cultivar.
+Older leaves develop yellow or brown line patterns, yellow blotches, brown lesions, and in some cases have distorted and twisted leaflets.
+Younger leaves may exhibit a faint mosaic or mottling.
+Depending on the cultivar, celery petioles sometimes exhibit dark brown, sunken, elongated lesions.
 Overall plant growth does not appear to be affected.

 Comments on the Disease